This policy document has been prepared by and approved by the Partners/Members of McCartneys LLP on 22nd May 2018

 - Ask how they can gain access to that information.

 - Be informed how to keep it up to date.

 - Be informed how the firm is meeting its data protection obligations.

 If an individual contacts the firm requesting this information, this is called a Subject Access Request.

 Subject access requests by individuals should be made in writing, addressed to the Data Protection Officer, McCartneys LLP, The Livestock Market, The Ox Pasture, Overton Road, Ludlow, Shropshire, SY8 4AA Individuals will be charged £10 per subject access request and the DPO will aim to provide the relevant data within 14 days.

 The DPO will always verify the identity of anyone making a subject access request before releasing the information to them.

 Disclosing data for other reasons

-In certain circumstances the GDPR allows for personal data to be disclosed to law enforcement agencies and HM Government agencies without the consent of the data subject.
+In certain circumstances the UK GDPR allows for personal data to be disclosed to law enforcement agencies and HM Government agencies without the consent of the data subject.
 Under these circumstances, McCartneys LLP will disclose the data requested.
 However, the data controller will ensure the request is legitimate, seeking assistance from the partners and from the firm’s legal advisors where necessary.